The Junoon Gurukul

 Expression, written, verbal and facial;

-Theatre, technique, spontaneity and emotion
+Theatre, technique, spontaneity and emotion And ultimately, the Dance,

 Is better understood, better executed, more open than it ever was.